Peppermint Bark Brownie Cookies

 • Be cautious with chocolate melting – When melting the white chocolate, use low heat and short intervals to avoid overheating, which can cause it to seize.
 Stir well between intervals for a smooth consistency.

-• Work in batches for decorating – Decorate the cookies in batches to ensure the white chocolate doesn’t set before you add the crushed candy canes.
-This way, the candy canes adhere perfectly for a festive finish.
+• Work in batches with the topping – Only top a few cookies at a time so the white chocolate doesn’t set before you add the crushed candy canes.

 Stack of four peppermint bark brownie cookies with bite missing from the top cookie.